ellysh/video-game-bots/InGameBots/process-memory-analyzing.md

 We will use [ColorPix](https://www.colorschemer.com/colorpix_info.php) 32-bit application to demonstrate an algorithm of searching specific variable in process's memory.
 Now we will perform the algorithm manually to understand each step better.

-ColorPix application have been described and used in "Clicker Bots" chapter.
+ColorPix application has been described and used in the "Clicker Bots" chapter.
 This is a screenshoot of the application's window:

 ![ColorPix](colorpix.png)